-Table 10: The simulated change in glucose concentration and lactate concentration after a 100g glucose load in metabolically normal and insulin resistant individuals compared with experimental data from Prando et al. [27].
+Table 10.
+The simulated change in glucose concentration and lactate concentration after a 100g glucose load in metabolically normal and insulin resistant individuals compared with experimental data from Prando et al. [27].
 Experimental data approximated from the graph presented using Image J.

 Contribution of lipogenesis, FFA uptake and diet to hepatic triglycerides